 4.5 Statistical methods

 Clicking the statistical methods link brings up a screen allowing selection of the statistical methods the RIF will for the disease mapping process.
-By default the RIF always calculates the indirectly standardised rates and the relative risk ratios as well as performing Empirical Bayesian Smoothing.
+By default, the RIF always calculates the indirectly standardised rates and the relative risk ratios as well as performing Empirical Bayesian Smoothing.
 Either select one of the available procedures or the option not to apply smoothing if you do not to run an additional Bayesian method.

+For risk analysis only the default is supports, the user cannot perform an additional Bayesian method.

 Details of the basic statistical methods and the full Bayesian smoothing options along with external references are included in the Technical Appendix.